Natural gas in the United States: Other byproducts

 Some natural gas contains enough helium to be extracted as a byproduct.

 Sulfur, which must be removed from natural gas for safety, aesthetic, and environmental reasons, is recovered and sold as a byproduct.
-In 2013, natural gas processing plants recovered 1.02 million metric tons of sulfur, which was 12 percent of US supply of elemental sulfur (the remaining sulfur production came from oil refineries).
+In 2013, natural gas processing plants recovered 1.02 million metric tons of sulfur, which was 12 percent of U.S. supply of elemental sulfur (the remaining sulfur production came from oil refineries).